Amazon Prime Day is nearly here – we’ve found the best early deals to shop

 Calling all deal hunters – we’ve got some good news for you: Amazon Prime Day 2022 is tomorrow.
 The sale starts on Tuesday 12 July and runs through to Wednesday 13 July.
 But, the online giant has been dropping early Prime Day deals since 21 June.

 The event started in 2015 to mark Amazon’s 20th anniversary, and has since become one of the biggest, and best, sales of the year.
-Lasting a full 48 hours, it offers you the chance to save money on everything from air fryers, robot vacuums, mattresses and beauty to fitness buys, Apple products, gaming consoles and laptops.
+Lasting a full 48 hours, itoffers you the chance to save money on everything from air fryers, robot vacuums, mattresses and beauty to fitness buys, Apple products, gaming consoles and laptops.

 Amazon Prime Day traditionally falls in July, but for the past two years, the retailer has veered off track.
 In 2020, it was in October, owing to the pandemic, while in 2021 it was held in June as a result of transportation concerns and the impact of the Olympics.